What sound is cuter than the jingling sound of your kitty's collar as she trots into the room to give you some love?

 Bemix Pets offers these breakaway collars in a handy set of 3 or 6.
 This may be a great choice for you if you have multiple cats and/or kittens, since the durable collars can be adjusted to a neck circumference of 7-11 inches.
 They come with bells and a reflective strip on the durable nylon material for easy spotting.

-- Pros: cost-effective, can be adjusted to slightly smaller neck circumference compared to other brands, Bemix offers a lifetime warranty (free replacement or refund), bell isn't overly loud
+- Cost-effective, can be adjusted to slightly smaller neck circumference compared to other brands, Bemix offers a lifetime warranty (free replacement or refund), bell isn't overly loud

-- Cons: bells hard to be removed, users have found the nylon fraying over time and the reflective strips crackling, less variety of color (comes in red, orange, and blue)
+- Bells hard to be removed, users have found the nylon fraying over time and the reflective strips crackling, less variety of color (comes in red, orange, and blue)

 2. Personalized Breakaway – Custom Embroidered with Pet Name and Phone Number Collar